Lime's mission is to embed the arts and creativity in the culture of healthcare at MFT to improve the health and wellbeing of staff and patients.

-We coordinate and deliver multidisciplinary art projects on the wards and at the bedsides of patients across MFT adult services.
-Sessions are delivered by specialised Arts and Health practitioners; who are equipped with skills and expertise to sensitively engage staff and patients, in complex hospital settings.
+We coordinate and deliver multidisciplinary participatory art projects on wards and at the bedsides of patients across MFT.
+Professional visual artists, musicians, performance artists and dancers; who are equipped with skills and expertise, sensitively engage staff and patients, in complex hospital settings.
 Our participatory projects promote staff and patient wellbeing and are tailored to complement and support delivery of services.
 This programme provides training and mentoring for professional artist/musicians and students.

 Artist in Residence Programme

-Our printmaking studio is a unique creative space where MFT staff can access high quality art activity, including drop in printmaking workshops and demonstrations led by leading artists and printmakers.
+Our printmaking studio is a unique creative space where ALL MFT staff can access high quality art activity, including printmaking workshops and demonstrations delivered by the UK’s leading artists and printmakers.
 We provide Printmaking sessions that support MFT Employee Health and Wellbeing Agenda.
 Sessions are advertised on MFT iNews and are available to all MFT staff free of charge.
 We can also tailor workshops specifically for your team for staff away days and team building workshops.

 Lime has received numerous awards and recognition, including, in recent years, a Highly Commended award from the Design and Health International Academy, multiple Building Better Healthcare awards including, the international category ‘Patient Choice’ award and ‘Best Collaborative Arts Project’ award, the NHS in the North Excellence in Supply award and a Commendation from the All Party Parliamentary Group on Maternity at Westminster.